 A meteoroid is a small rocky object in space in the solar system, smaller than an asteroid.
-A threshold is sometimes used to distinguish the two, but the traditional difference was a meteoroid is whatever produced the streak of light seen as it passes through Earth atmosphere (the streak of light is termed a meteor, and the term is also perhaps used for the object itself during that brief period), and an asteroid is an astronomical body observed by telescope.
-I've seen thresholds listed as 1m, 4m, 10m, and 100m, undoubtedly influenced by whatever issue is being considered.
+A threshold (diameter or perhaps mass) is sometimes used to distinguish the two, but the traditional difference is a meteoroid is a space object like those that produce streaks of light passing through Earth atmosphere (the streak of light is termed a meteor, and the term is also perhaps used for the object itself during that brief period), and an asteroid is an astronomical body observed by telescope.
+I've seen diameter thresholds listed as 1m, 4m, 10m, and 100m, undoubtedly influenced by whatever issue is being considered.
 The lower end of meteoroid sizes extends to microscopic (i.e., a micrometeoroid).

 A meteorite is the remnant of a meteoroid that has impacted Earth.
-The similarity of terms has led to mixing in usage (i.e., inaccurate, according to the above distinctions): meteor is sometimes used for any of the three, and perhaps meteorite for the object still in space.
-And when, for an example, a micrometeoroid imbeds itself in an artificial body while still in space, I don't know what the proper term is.
+The distinction between the three terms is sometimes ignored e.g., the term meteor can be found referring to any of the three.
+And when, for an example, a micrometeoroid imbeds itself in an artificial body in space, I don't know what the proper term is.

-A meteor shower is a bunch of meteors occurring over a short time: meteor showers are predictable as they occur when the Earth passes through a region of the solar system where a belt of meteoroids orbit, generally considered debris from a broken comet or asteroid.
-Such showers return the same time each year, appearing to come from the same point in the celestial sphere, a point known as the shower's radiant or apparent radiant.
+A meteor shower is a bunch of meteors occurring over a short time from the same direction: meteor showers are predictable as they occur when the Earth passes through a region of the solar system where a belt of meteoroids orbit, generally presumed to be debris from a broken comet or asteroid.
+This produces showers that return at the same time each year, appearing to come from the same point in the celestial sphere, a point known as the shower's radiant or apparent radiant.